gnuton/asuswrt-merlin.ng/README.md

 ---------------------
 ### How can I help?
-All kinds of contributions are welcome raised_hands!
+All kinds of contributions are welcome 🙌!
 The most basic way to show your support is to ⭐️ star the project, raise 🐞 issues and/or with 💰 or hardware donations.

 <p align="center">
     <a href="https://www.paypal.me/gnuton">